 This half term our topic is ‘Aha me hearties!’
 We will be learning about pirates, focussing on Blackbeard, and also the discoveries of Christopher Columbus.

 We will be exploring this topic in English through the texts the children read and write.

-We will be continuing to develop the children’s arithmetic skills.
+- We will continue to develop the children’s arithmetic skills.
 This will support the children in answering addition, subtraction, division and multiplication skills.
-Examples of these methods are available on the Maths area of our Curriculum pages.
-We will also be looking at:
+Examples of these methods are available to see on the Maths area of our Curriculum pages.

-The children will continue to be tested weekly on the 2, 5 and 10 times tables.
-When the children are confident with these, we will move onto 3 and 4 times tables.
+- The children will be tested weekly on the 2, 5 and 10 times tables.
+When the children are confident with these we will move onto 3 and 4 times tables.

 Curriculum Newsletter: Coming soon

-To support our ‘Creepy Crawlies’ topic, why don’t you design your own mini-beast?
+To support our ‘Aha me Hearties!’ topic, why not make your own pirate ship?

 How is Progress Measured in Year Two?